drhuanliu/pure-node-eth-address/README.md

 These instructions will provide you a copy of the module and run in your application so that the clients can create their own private keys and ethereum compliance addresses.

+This is a fork of node-eth-address, but it uses pure Javascript, does not rely on scrypt package, which has problem deploying to Azure App Service.

 ### Prerequisites

 ```